Education Research Current About VU Amsterdam NL

 • Concerns experienced managers

-• From direct to indirect and strategic management
+• From direct and integral management to indirect and strategic management

 All information about Level 3, strategic management such as managerial tasks, development, positions and roles can be found on the Level 3 Strategic Management page